 Siting solar energy installations

-Ideal sites for these facilities are relatively flat (preferably less than 15% slope) with open spaces conducive to photovoltaic system installation.
+Ideal sites for these facilities are fairly flat (preferably less than 15% slope) with open spaces conducive to photovoltaic system installation.
 Favorable sites are also in close proximity to utility connection points providing developers a viable means to bring their product to market and consumers.
 While properties like closed landfills provide ideal locations, the projects command a robust multidisciplinary redevelopment approach.
 Important skills for successfully engineering and permitting these projects include landfill engineering expertise and experience with state and local permitting processes.